WiiLink24/WiiLink24.github.io/index.md

 - Absolutely.
 We develop all of our channels without copyrighted code and material, and rely solely on what is provided within the channel and public knowledge.
 All code is written from the ground up.
 You will have no legal trouble from using our service.

-## Will the Demae Channel order real food?
+## Does the Demae Channel order real food?

 - Yes!